 - increased severity and frequency of asthma attacks, ER visits, and hospital admissions in children;

 - increased rates of myocardial infarction (heart attack) in adults;

 - neurodevelopmental disorders.

-Noise exposure causes:
+Noise exposure is associated with:

 - cardiovascular disease, including increased blood pressure, arrhythmia;